srijadeva/srijadeva/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... python,c
+- 🔭 I’m currently working on ... python| Data Analyst
 - 🌱 I’m currently learning ... python
 - 👯 I’m looking to collaborate on ... python developer& Data Analyst
 - 🤔 I’m looking for help with ...  python